TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-sendcmdtopluginhostfailed.md

 <!--/issueDescription-->

 To resolve this issue,
-1. Navigate to services.msc and ensure 'Azure Backup Workload Plugin Service' is up and running with logon user as *NT Service\AzureWLBackupPluginSvc*
+1. Navigate to services.msc and ensure that Azure Backup Workload Plugin Service is up and running, with the logon user as *NT Service\AzureWLBackupPluginSvc*
-2. Verify if the VM has all the [required permissions](https://docs.microsoft.com/azure/backup/backup-azure-sql-database#set-vm-permissions).
+2. Verify that the VM has all the [required permissions](https://docs.microsoft.com/azure/backup/backup-azure-sql-database#set-vm-permissions).